RCSI spin-out companies

 4. Easily and inexpensively fabricated and stable upon storage.

 StarMAT’s mission is to revolutionise the formulation of the next generation of therapeutics.
-The team's vision is that StarMat will be the global leader and partner of choice in the development and supply of bespoke polypeptide derived drug delivery vectors.
+The team's vision is that StarMat will be the global leader and partner of choice in the development and supply of bespoke polypeptide derived drug delivery vectors to the biotech industry.

 Interested parties please contact Dr Derek John.